 5. Customer Satisfaction Ratings

-Assessment of two company references for Regional providers and three company references for Global providers previous work by client references and references with demonstrated success in providing similar services.
+Assessment of three company references for Regional providers or five company references for Global providers previous work by client references and references with demonstrated success in providing similar services.
 Providers who have completed the Bakers Dozen survey in the past 12 months will use that customer satisfaction data to confirm references.
 Those who have not completed the Bakers Dozen in the last 12 months will utilize the Bakers Dozen survey methodology and the customer satisfaction questions component of the Bakers Dozen to compile references.
 (10 points)